solarwinds/nova/packages/bits/README.md

     ...
 ]
 ```
-The `TRANSLATIONS` provider can be used to internationalize nova-bits.
+The `TRANSLATIONS` provider can be used to internationalize bits.
 Details here: https://cp.solarwinds.com/display/NU/i18n+for+Nova
 <br>

 #### Set root CSS class